 Rectilinear wide-angle lenses are built in such a way that straight lines in the scene will be rendered straight (uncurved) in most parts of the image, with increasing amounts of distortion towards the edges of the frame.

 In general, the shorter the focal length, the more difficult it is to rectify the lens.
 Fisheye lenses always manifest a strong curvilinear barrel distortion, as shown in the image below.

 This image illustrates well the curvilinear barrel distortion typical of fisheye lenses.

-Many people do not like the fisheye effect because they do not like the resulting distortion in the images and, in some cases, post-process methods, such as defishing techniques using Lightroom or more specific software (e.g. IMADIO Fisheye-Hemi), can be used to lessen the amount of the distortion, if not remove it altogether.
+Many people do not like the fisheye effect because they do not like the resulting distortion in the images.
+In some cases, you can use post-process methods, such as defishing techniques using Lightroom or more specific software (e.g. IMADIO Fisheye-Hemi), to lessen the amount of distortion, or remove it altogether.

 In general, though, careful composition and choice of subject can greatly reduce the visual impact of the fisheye distortion without the need for extra editing, particularly with full-frame fisheye.

 So, how does a fisheye lens work in practice?
 All you need to remember to start doing serious fisheye photography is: